Past, present, future

 Urban life from the Middle Ages onward

 In the Dorpsstraat lies the origin of urban life in Zoetermeer.
 People lived here as early as the 13th century, according to excavations.
 The Dorpsstraat was halfway along the thoroughfare from The Hague to Gouda, and here the road intersected with the shipping route between Leiden and Delft.
 Since that time, the street developed into an important traffic junction, which was good for the economy for centuries .
 The Dorpsstraat became a popular overnight stop between the major cities, so there were several inns.
 There were also commercial and industrial enterprises.
-This caused the Dorpsstraat to become a lively meeting place, which eventually became the facility center for Zoetermeer's first neighborhood, the Dorp, in the 1950s.
+This ensured that the Dorpsstraat became a lively meeting place that eventually became the facility center for Zoetermeer's first neighborhood, the Dorp, in the 1950s.

 The first years as a growth center

 After World War II, due to all the devastation nationwide, there was a great lack of housing.
-Zoetermeer was therefore asked by the state to make a structure plan for a city of 100,000 inhabitants; the beginning of the growth of the village of Zoetermeer into a complete city.
+Zoetermeer was therefore asked by the state to draw up a structure plan for a city of 100,000 inhabitants; the beginning of the growth of the village of Zoetermeer into a complete city.

 In 1962, Zoetermeer was officially granted growth center status and began to expand rapidly and systematically.
 The Dorpsstraat soon proved too small to continue functioning as a facility center.
 Therefore, a temporary emergency shopping center was built on the site of today's Soeterweijde.